sdunne/product-demos-bootstrap/README.md

 1. Navigate to the **Templates** section in the left hand sidebar.
 2. Click on the **Demo Job Template** and edit it.
 Change the **playbook** field to `install_product_demos.yml`.
 If you do not see this option, go back to step 2 and ensure your project is configured and synced properly.
 3. Click the magnifying glass on the **Credentials** field, change the dropdown in the top right to `Red Hat Ansible Automation Platform` and select `Controller Credential` from the list.
-4. Save the job template and click **Launch**
+4. Optional: to use an alternate branch in the Product Demos repo, define the extra variable `apd_git_repo_branch: <your-branch>`

-#### Customization: If you have customized the product-demos project, now would be the time to update the source URL for your project.
+5. Save the job template and click **Launch**

 ### Step 5 - Launch the SETUP Job
 1. Navigate back to the **Templates** section in the left hand sidebar.
-2. Locate the **SETUP** job template and click the rocket ship icon on the right to launch the job.
+2. Locate the **Product Demos | Single demo setup** job template and click the rocket ship icon on the right to launch the job.
 3. Select the use case from the dropdown that you are interested in and continue.